YishiChen/todoapp/README.md

 The back-end supports the API Routes Post, Get, Delete, and Put and and can interact with the PostgreSQL database using the basic CRUD operations (Create, Read, Update, Delete).

 # Front-end
 The front end is made usint React.js using bootstrap 4 table and modal elements.
+The components are split into 3: one for the list to display the todos, one for creating new toods, and one for editting the task.

-They can found here: https://getbootstrap.com/docs/4.6/getting-started/introduction/
+The bootstrap 4 elements can be found here:

+https://getbootstrap.com/docs/4.6/getting-started/introduction/

 https://getbootstrap.com/docs/4.0/content/tables/